littensy/reflex/docs/docs/reference/roact-reflex/use-producer.md

 ### My component won't stop dispatching actions

-If your component is dispatching actions in a loop, it's likely that your action is running within the body of the component.
+If your component is dispatching actions in a loop, it's likely that your action is running within the body of the component, or it indirectly triggers itself.
 This can become an issue if components that depend on the state are re-rendered every time the action is dispatched:

 ```ts
 function Button() {